paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 ## § 16514.
 Eligible projects
 **(a) In general** The Secretary may make guarantees under this section only for projects that—

-(1) avoid, reduce, or sequester air pollutants or anthropogenic emissions of greenhouse gases; and
+(1) avoid, reduce, utilize, or sequester air pollutants or anthropogenic emissions of greenhouse gases; and

-(2) employ new or significantly improved technologies as compared to commercial technologies in service in the United States at the time the guarantee is issued.
+(2) employ new or significantly improved technologies as compared to commercial technologies in service in the United States at the time the guarantee is issued, including projects that employ elements of commercial technologies in combination with new or significantly improved technologies.

 **(b) Categories** Projects from the following categories shall be eligible for a guarantee under this section: